gismo07/headless-ros-vnc/README.md

   - to open the IDE, simply open the browser and go to `localhost:80`.
 The password is currently set to `dev@ros`.
   - to see rviz or some other gui stuff, open another browser tab `localhost:6080/vnc.html` and click connect.

+## Data storage
+Per default all perisistent data is located at the host pc (assuming windows for now) under `C:/ros-persistent-data`.
+Create this folder **before** starting the container.

 ## Configuration
 The environment comes shipped with a `docker-compose.yaml` to start the service and manage some parameters: